vgc/vgc/cppstyleguide.md

 };
 ```

+When using acronyms, do not capitalize the whole acronym.
+In order words, use `XmlClass` instead of `XMLClass`.

 ## Formatting

 Indent with 4 spaces.
 No tabs.
+Wrap lines at 90 characters.

 Function declarations: